primeqa/primeqa/primeqa/boolqa/README.md

 # TyDiQA with support for Boolean questions

-Here we describe how PrimeQA supports both the boolean questions and the short answer questions  in the TyDiQA dataset.
+Here, we describe how PrimeQA supports both the boolean questions and the short answer questions in the TyDiQA dataset.
 This description is inference-only, assuming existing models.
 For a description of how such models are trained as part of the 11/1/2022 TyDiQA leaderboard submission, see the [README](../../examples/boolqa/README.md)